 How Landscape Lighting Keeps You Safe

 A well-lit landscape and home make the house less of a target for crimes, like vandalism or burglary.
 A criminal cannot approach your home as easily and has fewer hiding spots in the landscaping with a well-lit exterior.
 Illuminating entrance points, like doors and windows, with lights makes it difficult for a potential burglar to break in unnoticed.
 Well-lit pathways and stairs are much safer than stumbling around in the dark.
 Home exteriors are full of potential dangers, like drop-offs, pools and other tripping hazards.
 Lighting near those hazards makes them visible to prevent a fall or other injury.
 Lights that illuminate the driveway, walkways and house numbers allow visitors to find your home safely and easily.

 How do you know what things to light and what to leave in the dark?
 Identify features in your yard that you like; a pond or a well-manicured tree.
 Highlighting those with light will show them off.
 Add drama to areas that don’t usually stand out in daylight.
 A stone wall can take on a totally new look by accenting it with light and shadow.
 Another thing to consider is function; a deck with stairs or a winding pathway need to be lit to ensure that you can move about your yard without risk of injury.
 Here are a few examples on what features you can add lighting to:

-• Stone lights
+• Stone walls

 • Ponds/water features